 Generator stream Offset mode now includes Base option as well as previous All and Burst.
 Allows creating tone bursts with arbitrary 'off' baseline, including -100% to produce (for example) maximum-amplitude unipolar output pulses with sound cards having the Simple Sound Card Unipolar DC output modifications.

 Daqarta Notes that are automatically saved with a .DQA file, either single-screen or DDisk, can now be read into a Macro Array Buf0-Buf7 after the file has been opened for viewing, or loaded to the Generator as an Arb or Play file.
 Buf0="<NotesF" copies the File Notes as a list of values, while Buf0="<NoteSF" copies as a string of characters.

-Buf0="<NotesR" copies raw Daqarta Notes to Buf0 as a contiguous stream of bytes that can be accessed as a string array, or simply saved while the Notes area is used for other purposes such as preparing for a file save, as discussed above.
+Buf0="<NotesR" copies raw Daqarta Notes to Buf0 as a contiguous stream of bytes that can be accessed as a string storage element, or simply saved while the Notes area is used for other purposes such as preparing for a file save, as discussed above.
 You can later restore the Notes from the array via Buf0="<uN".